jthegedus/svelte-adapter-firebase/README.md

 pnpm i
 ```

+See [asdf](https://asdf-vm.com) to install set it up.

 ### external contributions

+While building this adapter some issues were found with upstream components, these are captured here should someone wish to contribute them:

 - Cloud Function validation code linked in `utils.js` is from two different sources which indicates that it is being validated by `firebase-tools` in two separate places.
 PR a fix there.